meyfa/CobolCraft/README.md

 Fortunately, the freely available server .jar offers a command-line interface for extracting this data as JSON.
 The CobolCraft `Makefile` has a target that downloads the .jar and extracts the JSON data from it.
 The JSON files are evaluated at runtime using a custom-built generic JSON parser.

+### Tests

+Unit tests are available in the `tests/` directory.
+The main goal here should be to test encoding and decoding of JSON and binary data and other things that are hard to debug, while testing the game logic itself is not so critical.

+Also see Updating.md for a guide regarding updating the server to a new Minecraft version and the steps to test it.

 ## Legal Notices